wangru25/HERMES/README.md

  * @Author: Rui Wang
  * @Date: 2020-12-10 11:06:29
  * @LastModifiedBy: Rui Wang
- * @LastEditTime: 2021-02-13 15:31:32
+ * @LastEditTime: 2021-02-13 15:47:16
  * @Email: wangru25@msu.edu
  * @FilePath: /HERMES/README.md
  * @Description:
 -->
 # HERMES

 HERMES is a software package for simultaneous topological data analysis (persistent Betti numbers) and geometric data analysis (persistent eigenvalues).
 It is realized through persistent spectral graph theory.
-In the present release, we consider an implementation in alpha complexes.
+In the present release, we consider an implementation in alpha complex and Vietoris–Rips complex.

 ## Requirements
 - cmake 3.1 or higher